HumanCellAtlas/dcp-community/charters/PipelinePortability/charter.md

 ## Definitions

 __3rd party:__ A developer outside of the team implementing the portability service.
-__3rd party backend:__ An execution environment or storage platform that could be used to execute data processing pipelines but is not officially used or supported by the DCP
+__3rd party backend:__ An execution environment or storage platform that could be used to execute data processing pipelines but is not officially used or supported by the DCP.
 __HCA DCP:__ The Human Cell Atlas Data Coordination Platform is the data center for the HCA.

 ## In-scope